Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 truwana is also known as Cape Barren Island A map for kunanyi/Mt Wellington

-On 31 June 2017, the Minister for Aboriginal Affairs, the Hon Will Hodgman MP endorsed the commencement of a review into the Aboriginal and Dual Naming Policy.
-This review is currently being progressed by the Department of Premier and Cabinet and the Department of Primary Industries, Parks, Water and Environment.
+On 3 July 2017, the Minister for Aboriginal Affairs, the Hon Will Hodgman MP endorsed the commencement of a review into the Aboriginal and Dual Naming Policy.

 The Tasmanian Government's Aboriginal and Dual Naming Policy allow geographical features and places to be given both an introduced and Aboriginal language name.